Build a pricing page

 Save your page, then open it in your browser.
 You should see prices from Paddle.js in your pricing table.
 Selecting the monthly or annual toggle should change the prices that you see.
 Choosing a country from the drop-down menu should change the currency and prices that you see.

 Not seeing localized prices?
 Add price overrides to your prices, or turn on automatic currency conversion in Paddle > Business account > Currencies.
-See: Localize prices
+To learn more, see Localize prices

 Next steps